Protection Starts with Prevention

 The outbreak of the COVID-19 pandemic has brought huge impact to the entire world and more specifically to the way people live and think.
-Ecolab is here to work with you and navigate these unprecedented challenges to your operation together, sharing critical and relevant information to help prevent the spread of infection and provide guidance on re-opening and maintaining a clean, safe and healthy operation.
+Ecolab is here to work with you and navigate these unprecedented challenges to your operation together, sharing critical and relevant information to help prevent the spread of infection and provide guidance on re-opening and maintaining a clean, safe and healthy operation using the latest COVID-19 cleaning and sanitizing procedures.
 Helping to protect and build confidence with your employees and guests.

 Senior Corporate Scientist, Food Safety and Public Health